ninamaria31/TreeDoServer/README.md

 # TreeDo Server

 This is the server for the TreeDo app.
 It is built using Python and Flask.
 It uses PostgreSQL as the database.
+The corresponding TreeDo Repository can be found [here](https://github.com/ninamaria31/TreeDoList).

 ## Installation